jvrana/markdown-cv/index.md

 ## Summary

-I am a trained engineer with 10 years experience in software engineering and synthetic biology.
+I am a trained researcher with 10 years experience in software engineering and synthetic biology.
 I believe in the power of using biology as an engineering medium to improve our world.
 To this end, I am passionate about building genetic and software tools that facilitate rapid prototyping and engineering of new organisms.